inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

 ~~~~~

 X-MAC is a development on B-MAC and aims to improve on some of B-MAC's
 shortcomings.
-In B-MAC, the entire preamle is transmitted, regardless of
+In B-MAC, the entire preamble is transmitted, regardless of
-whether the destination node awoke at the beginning of the preamle or at
+whether the destination node awoke at the beginning of the preamble or
 the end.
 Furthermore, with B-MAC, all nodes receive both the preamble
 and the data packet.
 X-MAC employs a strobed preamble, i.e. sending the
-same lenght preamle as B-MAC, but as shorter bursts, with pauses in
+same length preamble as B-MAC, but as shorter bursts, with pauses in
 between.
 The pauses are long enough that the destination node can send
-an acknowledgement if it is already awake.
+an acknowledgment if it is already awake.
 When the sender receives the
-acknowledgement, it stops sending preambles and sends the data packet.
+acknowledgment, it stops sending preambles and sends the data packet.
-This can save time because potentially, the sender doesn't have to send
+This mechanism can save time because potentially, the sender doesn't have to send
 the whole length preamble.
-Also, the preamle contains the address of the
+Also, the preamble contains the address of the
 destination node.
 Nodes can wake up, receive the preamble, and go back
 to sleep if the packet is not addressed to them.
 These features improve
 B-MAC's power efficiency by decreasing nodes' time spent in idle